suds-community/suds/README.rst

 * Extra input arguments now reported when invoking web service operations taking no input parameters.
+* Using injected requests/replies/error-information with a web service operation taking at least one input parameter no longer causes suds to report an invalid extra argument error.
 * Test suite improvements.

   * Added more detailed XSD modeling tests.